SteffenEger/multipleMany2ManyAligner/README.md

     The N different files do NOT need to have identical (number of) X-strings.

-    Subsequence separators are "-".
-If two symbols are matched-up in an alignment, this is indicated by a "|" symbol.
+    Segment separators are, by default, "-".
+    Character separators are, by default, "|".

+    INPUT DATA:
-    INPUT DATA: See e.g. sampleData/matchedup_3.data
+    	  See e.g. sampleData/matchedup_3.data
+	  Note: Input sequences must be separated by a tab symbol.

   * (2) multipleAlign_aligner_segmenter.py